Bergö

 Bergö is an island and former municipality of Finland in the Coastal Ostrobothnia region.
-The municipality of Bergö was incorporated with Maalahti in 1973.
+The municipality of Bergö was incorporated with Malax in 1973.
 The island's only connection to the mainland is currently the year-round ferry.

 In December 1970, Bergö had a total population of 647 people, and 98% of the inhabitants were Swedish-speaking.
 At its highest population level in 1938, 948 people lived in the municipality.
-Before it was abolished, Bergö's land area was 33.8 km² and its neighbouring municipalities were Korsnäs, Maalahti and Petolahti.
+Before it was abolished, Bergö's land area was 33.8 km2 and its neighbouring municipalities were Korsnäs, Malax and Petalax.